SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 12 July, 2024 at 23:34:21
+# Last Refreshed - 13 July, 2024 at 23:34:44
 The Latest Activity was a Ride -

-<b>Evening sunshine ride is fabulous</b>
+<b>Hills and reservoir and flood!</b>

-which happened on 11 July, 2024 at 17:53:11
+which happened on 13 July, 2024 at 09:44:48

-Which is 0 years, 0 months, 1 days, 5 hours and 41 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 13 hours and 49 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/11864884125
+You can see it here https://www.strava.com/activities/11878004995

 ## Number of Rides
 How many rides have I done each year?